 DTS paid holidays are: New Year's Day, Fourth of July, Labor Day, Thanksgiving Day and Christmas Day.
-Eligibility is determined by the number of hours worked prior to the holiday.
-To qualify for holiday pay, you must work a total of 400 hours in the six (6) pay periods prior to the holiday.
+Eligibility for holiday pay is determined by the number of hours worked prior to the holiday.
+To qualify for holiday pay, you must work a minimum of 400 hours in the six (6) pay periods prior to the holiday.

 Please do not record hours on your electronic timecard unless you worked on the holiday.
 If you qualify for holiday pay, the DTS payroll specialist will adjust your paycheck to the correct amount.
 Holiday pay will be listed under "adjustments" on your pay statement.